HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

 $\bullet$ \textbf{EdgeToNode.} As shown in Fig.~\ref{fig:framework}, we use the Intra-HGA module and the Inter-HGA module to complete the construction of the hierarchical hypergraph, and use the Intra-HGA module to aggregate the potential temporal patterns within the variables and use the Inter-HGA module to adaptively capture the fine-grained dynamic correlations between variables.
-After hierarchical aggregation, we leverage the EdgeToNode module to complete the process of hyperedge to node.
-Its process is as follows:
+After hierarchical aggregation, we leverage the EdgeToNode module to complete the process of hyperedge to node:

-where $X_{node} \in R^{B \times \ CN \times D}$ and $W_P$ are the projection layer parameters.
-Then we feed $X_{node}$ into the feedforward neural network, the process is as follows:
+where $\mathbf{X}_{node} \in R^{B \times \ CN \times D}$ and $\mathbf{W}_P$ are the projection layer parameters.
+Then we feed $\mathbf{X}_{node}$ into the feedforward neural network, the process is as follows:

-where $\hat{X}_{node} \in R^{B \times CN \times D}$.
+where $\mathbf{\hat{X}}_{node} \in R^{B \times CN \times D}$.